Hulme Hippodrome: A second bar

-Bill Benny
+Bill Benny (1960 - 1962)

-In November 1960 the Hipp was bought by Bill Benny (1918-1963) for £35,000.
+In November 1960 the Hipp was reportedly bought by Bill Benny (1918-1963) for £35,000.
+However, HM Land Registry has no record of this transfer of ownership; but it does record a sale on 29 March 1962 from Brennan's Cinemas Limited to Mecca Limited.
+Instead, Bill Benny might have had a short-term rental of the building which he embellished in press reports.
+There is evidence that he had use of the building, booking letters on his headed notepaper are held in BBC archives.

 Bill Benny by then had retired as a professional wrestler and was working as a theatrical agent and promoter and was an alleged gangster.
 He used the Hipp for 'adult' entertainment and a number of archived black & white photographs exist from this era showing the exterior of the building with large posters for 'nude shows'.
 Probably from this time, "The Queen was visiting the area when a striptease show was showing.
 Her Majesty's Royal entourage was to pass posters advertising it.
 It was arranged that the title of the attraction should be blacked out so as not to offend Royalty."

 Bill Benny was associated with the Quality Street Gang and with the criminal Jimmy Savile who managed the Mecca-owned Plaza Ballroom which was adjacent to Benny's Cabaret Club on Oxford Road.

 For three months in 1961 (17 June - 15 Sept 1961) the Hulme Hipp was rented by the BBC (full-time, not just on Sundays) from Bill Benny for broadcasting light entertainment programmes while The Playhouse was being refurbished, with invited audiences.

-In April 1962 Bill Benny sold the Hipp to Mecca Entertainments for use as a bingo hall.
-He was paid in Mecca shares reportedly worth somewhere between £35,000 and £50,000.
+On 29 March 1962 Bill Benny claimed to have sold the Hipp to Mecca Entertainments for use as a bingo hall, contrary to official records.
+He claimed he was paid in Mecca shares reportedly worth somewhere between £35,000 and £50,000.
 The same month the New Musical Express (NME) published a photograph of Bill Benny meeting in the USA with Vic Lewis, Elvis Presley and Colonel Tom Parker to try to arrange for Elvis to perform at a charity concert in the UK, which was unsuccessful.

-Mecca

-The Hipp was initially renamed as Mecca Bingo Preston Street and later as the Mecca Social Club, though photographs show "Hippodrome" lettering on the aluminium cladding added during the 1960s or 1970s.
-The venue reportedly closed in 1988.